 The State of Louisiana contains three million acres of coastal wetlands.
 It supports vital ecosystems, national energy security, thousands of jobs, and a unique culture.
-However, wetlands loss, erosion, subsidence, climate change, sea level rise, storms and storm surge, drought, repeated flooding, hypoxia, and saltwater intrusion all threaten the Gulf coast.
+However, wetlands loss, subsidence, climate change, sea level rise, storms and storm surge, drought, repeated flooding, hypoxia, and saltwater intrusion all threaten the Gulf coast.
 The problems and causes are well documented.
-The Mississippi River supplies the freshwater and sediments that are vital for maintaining the deltaic plain and coast.
+The Mississippi River supplies the freshwater and sediments that are vital for maintaining the delta plain.
 In 2012, Louisiana's Comprehensive Master Plan for a Sustainable Coast was approved.
-The plan outlines the state's research, design, construction, and management strategy for the coastal area.
-Sediment and water quality data are needed to support decisions and is being collected through a Louisiana Coastal Area study focused on the Mississippi River's hydrodynamics and the management of its delta.
+The plan outlines the state's coastal research, design, construction, and management strategy.
+Sediment and water quality data are needed to support decisions and are being collected through a Louisiana Coastal Area study focused on the Mississippi River's hydrodynamics and the management of its delta.